Postgraduate research (PhD)

 - for a January start - apply by 30 September

 Your application will be considered by the academic staff in the research group working in the area specified on your application.
-If you have given the name of a potential supervisor, it will be sent to them first; although other members of staff working in that area will also review your application.
+If you have given the name of a potential supervisor, it will be sent to them first.
 If you are short-listed for a place you will have an interview with your potential supervisor and one of their colleagues.
 This interview will take place either in person (if you are in London), by phone, or Skype.

 Once the decision on your application has been made it is returned to the Department's admissions team.
 We check the decision and send it to the Registry admissions team.
-We will send you an email letting you know the decision.
-The Registry team make a final check and process the decision.
-Once this is done you will be able to check the decision on Student e-Service.
+The Registry team make a final check and process the decision and communicate the decision to you.
+Once this is done you will be able to check the decision on the admissions system.

 If you have have applied for PhD in two different departments your application is processed in parallel.
 It will be sent to both your first and second choices for consideration at the same time.